 Jess recognises the need for cultivating an all inclusive culture and community to proactively effect the retention and growth of participation levels within our sport, particularly in regard to females athletes.
 Through AGIG, Jess has proactively worked on this goal, focusing on fostering community development and cultural change, large scale female focused events, online and hands-on member support, and technical development camps with great result since 2010.

-Her pro bono work is represented in self defence workshops for the general public, offered throughout the country (over 40 events to date), raising money for Women’s shelters to support victims of Domestic Violence and Sexual Abuse.
+Her community work is represented in self defence workshops for the general public, offered throughout the country (over 40 events to date), raising money for Women’s shelters to support victims of Domestic Violence and Sexual Abuse.

 She continues to support and inspire women throughout Australasia daily via the online AGIG community, with a membership base of over 1500+ female athletes aswell as in person at female centric events, seminars and training sessions.